sobaee/dict2mdx/README.md

 REQUIRMENTS:

-1- Pyglossary (which originally come without octopus_mdict_source.py plugin) https://github.com/ilius/pyglossary
+1- Pyglossary (which originally come without octopus_mdict_source.py plugin if you install it using "pip", because of the developer decided to stop developing this plugin) https://github.com/ilius/pyglossary

-N.B: I advice you to download the pyglossary-master zip file and decompress it to any directory then copy the "octopus_mdict_source.py" to /pyglossary/plugins and then install Pyglossary from the main directory using python, by this command: python setup.py install
+N.B: I advise you to download the pyglossary-master zip file from the previous link and decompress it to any directory then copy the "octopus_mdict_source.py" plugin which you will download from below to /pyglossary/plugins directory and then install Pyglossary from the main directory using python, by this command: python setup.py install

 2- "octopus_mdict_source.py" plugin to be added to /pyglossary/plugins of Pyglossary: https://gist.github.com/ilius/88d11fa37a4a40cd0d7f6535120b0693